paritytrading/nassau/README.md

   benchmark for the SoupBinTCP implementation.

-- [**BinaryFILE Performance Test**](tests/binaryfile-perf-test) is a simple throughput benchmark for the BinaryFILE implementation.
+- [**BinaryFILE Performance Test**](tests/binaryfile-perf-test) is a simple benchmark for the BinaryFILE implementation.

 Links